mluukkai/WebPalvelinohjelmointi2023/english/week6.md

  end
 ```

 Both controllers and views can use the method to check the identity of users who have signed in.
 Because the method is defined in the class <code>ApplicationController</code> it is available for all controllers.
-Being definied as helper method, it is available for views too.
+Being defined as helper method, it is available for views too.

 Applications often need auxiliary methods (which are called helper methods in Rails) only for view templates.
 In such cases, they shouldn't be placed in the class <code>ApplicationController</code> but in the modules in <em>app/helpers/</em>.
 If an auxiliary method is supposed to be used in more than one view, the correct place for them is <code>application_helper</code>.
 Instead, if the auxiliary methods are for the pages which depend on only one controller, they should be defined into the helper module corresponding to the controller.